sasa1977/fun_chain/README.md

 ## Usage

 Erlang R15 or higher required.
+Compile with rebar:

+		rebar compile

+or manually.

-Just rebar compile and make sure the beams are in the load path.
+Once beams are compiled, make sure they are in the load path for erlc.
 Add following to your .erl:

     -compile({parse_transform, fun_chain}).